CrystalFerrai/ValheimMods/BetterChat/package/README.md

 3. Run the game once, then close it and edit the generated cfg file in ``[GameDirectory]\Bepinex\config`` if you want to customize anything.

 ## Changelog
+1.4.1

+* Changing the mod config live (via something like BepInEx Configuration Manager) is now supported.

 1.4.0

 * Pressing the slash key (/) will now open chat and start typing (can be disabled).